koursaros-ai/nboost/README.md

 <h2 align="center">What is it</h2>

-**NBoost**⚡ is a scalable, search-api-boosting platform for developing and deploying SOTA models to improve the relevance of search results.
+⚡**NBoost** is a scalable, search-api-boosting platform for developing and deploying SOTA models to improve the relevance of search results.

 <h2 align="center">Overview</h2>
-> 🚧 Under construction.
+**This project is still under development and the core package is not ready for distribution**

 <h2 align="center">Install NBoost</h2>